whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/All-Commands/Terminal-Commands 1.md

 ![](https://www.freecodecamp.org/news/content/images/2020/08/Screenshot-2020-08-20-at-10.52.37-PM.png)

-### List files in long format with readable file sizes
+### List Files in long Format with Readable File Sizes

 Type the `ls -lh` command to list the files or directories in the same table format above, but with another column representing the size of each file/directory: